A 3D illustration of a compliance checklist on a clipboard with a checkmark ribbon, and a large blue padlock symbolizing security.

 Legal & CCCFA Compliance

 Credit Contract and Consumer Finance Act 2003 (CCCFA) disclosure obligations must be followed if leasing equipment to employees for personal journeys.
-Any future obligations to transfer ownership to employee would classify the arrangement as a finance lease under Section 16 of the CCCFA.
+Future obligations to transfer ownership to employee would classify the arrangement as a finance lease under Section 16 of the CCCFA

 Equipment Ownership